-The amounts in participants' TSP accounts related to participants' employee and agency matching contributions are related earnings and are always vested.
+The amounts in participants' TSP accounts that are comprised of a participants' employee and agency matching contributions, including the related earnings, are always vested.
 However, to become vested and entitled to keep the agency automatic contribution, participants must complete three years of Federal civilian service (or two years for certain political or Congressional appointments).
 TSP participants who leave Federal service before satisfying their vesting requirements for the agency automatic contribution will forfeit the agency automatic contribution and related earnings.
 However, if a participant dies in service before satisfying the vesting requirements, the agency automatic contribution and related earnings become automatically vested.